BRITFEELRADIO/Britfeel-Teletext-Edition/README.md

 | `d` `t` `q` `Q` | Dubs · Trips · Quads · Quints rolled so far |
 | `DEFCON` | /pol/ threat level (see below) |
 | `U:` | Tracked user — post count and active hours (last 2 days) |

 ---

+## SSM live indicator

+When a post links to a SeasideMARKs YouTube stream and he's currently live, a 🐟 **SSM IS LIVE** banner appears directly beneath that post.
+No API key required — it scrapes the watch page directly.
+Each link is only checked once.

+The detector handles his habit of changing his channel — it matches on `seasidemark`, `ssm`, `seaside mark` and the stable channel handle `@seasideMARK17`.

+---